benc61116/NLP/plan.md

    - Use published hyperparameters, verify you match reported scores (±2%)

 IMPLEMENTATION REQUIREMENTS:
-- Create separate scripts for each baseline type
+- Implement all baselines in experiments/baselines.py with modular functions
-- Use consistent evaluation code across all baselines
+- Use consistent evaluation code in shared/metrics.py across all baselines
 - Log all results to W&B with clear naming convention
 - Implement proper cross-validation for robust estimates
 - Calculate statistical significance between baselines